NHRA: Kalitta, Beckman, Coughlin victorious in Winternationals - NBC Sports

 In Funny Car: For the first time in his career, Jack Beckman was victorious in a Funny Car at the Winternationals, defeating the sport’s most successful driver to do so.

-Beckman defeated John Force with a 3.837 at 333.33 mph to Force’s 3.897 at 332.34 mph to collect the 31st Funny Car victory of his career.
-He is now tied with Del Worsham for eighth on the all-time FC wins list.
+Beckman beat John Force with a 3.837 at 333.33 mph to Force’s 3.897 at 332.34 mph to collect the 31st Funny Car victory of his career.
+He is tied with Del Worsham for eighth on the all-time FC wins list.

 “It was just the perfect storm,” Beckman said.
 “I had never won a Nitro title here at Pomona until November of last year and now I’ve got two in a row.
 It’s beyond magical.